Timeline showing how boat propulsion machinery was developed

 -

-Otto patented the four stroke engine principle which lead to the development
+Otto patented the four stroke engine principle which lead to the development of the successful Internal Combustion engine, by others.

 - 1876 Lightning - first torpedo boat built by Thornycroft for the Admiralty